DUE TO BREXIT THERE WILL BE EXTRA CHARGES WHEN SHOPPING FROM THE UK

 Most web browsers allow you to manage cookies via the browser settings.
 For example you may choose to block cookies in order to prevent your browser from accepting new cookies, delete existing cookies, have the browser notify you when you receive a new cookie or disable cookies altogether.

 Please follow the below links to receive instructions on how to change your browser settings from some of the most common browser providers (please note that these are links to third party websites for which we have no control):

 - Google Chrome

 Please note that by restricting cookies you might not be able to access all parts of our website since some functionality of the website are dependent on cookies.

 You can learn more about cookies, including how to see what cookies have been set and how to manage and delete them, by visiting www.aboutcookies.org, www.allaboutcookies.org or the Swedish Post and Telecom Authority’s (PTS) website: http://www.pts.se/en/.
 Please note that these are links to third party websites for which we have no control.

-Get first access to our new arrivals, events, and sales with our weekly newsletter curated for you.
+SIGN UP FOR OUR NEWSLETTER.
+Get first access to our new arrivals, events, and sales with our newsletter curated for you.